JasperArneberg/ECE382_Lab3/README.md

 | 288  | Command      | 00010000     |
 | 294  | Command      | 00000001     |

 The following four photographs capture the screen output of the logic analyzer.
+The two important signals are labeled with "My Bus."
+The first one is connected to the SCLK pin.
+The second is connected to the MOSI pin.
 ######Line 66
 ![alt text](https://github.com/JasperArneberg/ECE382_Lab3/blob/master/line66.png?raw=true "Line 66")